ans-group/docs.ukfast.co.uk/source/ecommercestacks/shopware/apcu/apcu.md

 ```

 #### PHP Function
-You can also clear OPcache using the PHP function:
+You can also clear APCu using the PHP function:

 ```bash
 <?php